Gelsleichter/Mount_Kenya_Digital_Soil_Map/Readme.md

 ## 🌟 Overview

-This project aims to develop a digital soil map for the Mount Kenya region by predicting Soil Organic Carbon (SOC) levels using machine learning.
+This repo contains the scripts to develop a digital soil map for the Mount Kenya region to predict the Soil Organic Carbon (SOC) levels using machine learning.
 The workflow includes:
 - **Data Preprocessing:** Cleaning and preparing soil data for analysis.
 - **Model Training:** Using cross-validation to train models on training and validation datasets.
 - **Evaluation:** Assessing model performance on test datasets.
+- **Uncertainty:** Assessing Uncertainty with quantile forest with ranger package.
-- **Visualization:** Generating density plots and scatterplots to analyze SOC distributions and model predictions.
+- **Visualization:** Generating density plots, scatterplots and maps with the SOC spatial distributions.

-The scripts in this repository are written in R and utilize packages like `ggplot2` and `tune` for visualization and model evaluation.
+The scripts in this repository are written in R and JavaScript for [Google Earth Engine (GEE)](https://earthengine.google.com/).

 ---